-Divorced spouses are entitled to a divorced spousal benefit based on their ex-spouse's earnings record.
-There is only one eligibility track for unreduced divorced spousal benefits and it depends on age, the applicant's own old-age benefit entitlement and conditions of the previous marriage.
+There is one main eligibility track for unreduced benefits based on a deceased ex-spouse's earnings record and it depends on the deceased's contribution history and the applicant's age, own old-age benefit entitlement and conditions of the marriage.

-Main Eligibility Track for Divorced Spouses
+Main Eligibility Track for Divorced Surviving Spouses

-- Age requirement: Age 65 for persons born before 1938 and gradually increasing until age 67 for persons born after 1959 -See Table 1 for FEA by birth year - Contribution requirement: None - Own benefit requirement: Beneficiary cannot be entitled to an OASDI benefit based on a primary insurance amount which equals or exceeds one-half the ex-spouse's primary insurance amount - Other requirements: Applicant must satisfy the following conditions - Currently unmarried - Previously married to an OASDI beneficiary that has started (i.e., claimed) their benefit or have been divorced from that OASDI beneficiary for at least 2 years - Married at least 10 years
+- 1. Conditions concerning the deceased - Age requirement: None - Contribution requirement: The worker died fully insured -the deceased satisfies one of the following: (a) 40 qualifying quarters of coverage, or (b) the total quarters of coverage equal to the deceased's age minus 21 with a minimum of 6 quarters of coverage - 2.
+Conditions concerning the surviving spouse - Age requirement: Age 65 for persons born before 1940 and gradually increasing until age 67 for persons born after 1961 -See Table 2 for FEA by birth year - Contribution requirement: None - Own benefit requirement: Beneficiary cannot be entitled to an OASDI benefit based on a primary insurance amount which equals or exceeds the deceased ex-spouse's primary insurance amount - Other requirements: Applicant must not currently be married and was married to the deceased for at least 10 years